-47 By virtue of a secure accommodation authorisation attached to a CSO, an ICSO, a medical examination order or a warrant to secure attendance, to reduce the risk of a child absconding or causing harm to themselves or others.
+62 By virtue of a secure accommodation authorisation attached to a CSO, an ICSO, a medical examination order or a warrant to secure attendance, to reduce the risk of a child absconding or causing harm to themselves or others.

-202(1) of the 2011 Act already defines "residential establishment" as an establishment in Scotland (whether managed by a local authority, a voluntary organisation or any other person) which provides residential accommodation for children for the purposes of the 2011 Act, the Children (Scotland) Act 1995 or the Social Work (Scotland) Act 1968.
+129. Secondly, it clarifies that secure accommodation is accommodation which is provided in a residential establishment by a secure accommodation service.
+Section 202(1) of the 2011 Act already defines "residential establishment" as an establishment in Scotland (whether managed by a local authority, a voluntary organisation or any other person) which provides residential accommodation for children for the purposes of the 2011 Act, the Children (Scotland) Act 1995 or the Social Work (Scotland) Act 1968.
 But section 22(2)(b) adds a new definition of "secure accommodation service" to section 202(1).
-It explains that a secure accommodation service is a service which meets two criteria: (a) it is approved by the Scottish Ministers under paragraph 6(c) of schedule 12 of the Public Services Reform (Scotland) Act 2010 ("the 2010 Act"), and in accordance with regulations made under section 78A of that Act, and (b) it is registered as a care service under Part 5 of that Act.
-This is to make sure that children may only be deprived of their liberty in secure accommodation that is run by a service which is approved by the Scottish Ministers and which is properly regulated and overseen by Social Care and Social Work Improvement Scotland (known as "the Care Inspectorate").48
+It explains that a secure accommodation service is a service which meets two criteria: (a) it is approved by the Scotland) Act 2010 ("the 2010 Act"), and in accordance with regulations made under section 78A of that Act, and (b) it is registered as a care service under Part 5 of that Act.
+This is to make sure that children may only be deprived of their liberty in secure accommodation that is run by a service which is approved by the Scotland that is run by a service which is approved by the Scotland (known as "the Care Inspectorate").63